dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

   are tightly-coupled to one's own. (behavior/reactions/tactics/objectives)

+- a perfect storm is a random occurance ...
+IN NATURE!
+A perfect storm in mental health treatment IS NOT A RANDOM OCCURANCE.
+There is simply too much human involvement from so many angles.
+  - One must assume it cannot be chance.

 ### true change springs from the intention of change

 true, long-term, positive change will be the result of positive